quaintmercury/compiler_2019/docs/HOWTO-compile.md

 registers r1 through r14 are those we can use in calculations.
 We will need to allocate and deallocate them during code generation.
-There are several ways we could do that, but for the moment a list of available registers seems like a reasonable choice.
+There are several ways we could do that, but for the moment a list of the names of available registers seems like a reasonable choice.

 ```python